AnnaZaragoza/GuessMyNumber/README.md

   - Handling click events
   - Implementing the game logic
   - Implementing highscores logic
+  - Handling keydown event - for the click button

 # References:
 * Exercice from Udemy course: The Complete JavaScript Course 2022: From Zero to Expert!